 Phil liked to purchase ham rigs and try them out but would later sell and get another.
 For the last couple years he kept the "K-line" by Elecraft.
 I figured since this was his last and supposedly his best choice I figured I'd buy the K-line from the widow.
 Wow! 'em I glad I paid attention to him.
 My station: K3, P3, KPA-500 amp, KAT-500 tuner, KX3 QRP rig.

 I sold the FT-857d and installed the Icom-7000 in the new truck (2012 Nissan Frontier 4X4).
-I use the AH-4 tuner to tune hamsticks.
-Antennas vary from W5GI to verticals and 43 foot wire in a tree.
-Away from the vehicle I backpack with my converted baby carrier holding my KX3 and whatever goes with it to make up a station in the bush so I can play radio away from the home by going to parks.
+I use the AH-4 tuner to tune 102 inch whip.
+Antennas vary from W5GI to verticals and 53 foot wire in a tree.
+Away from the vehicle I backpack with my converted baby carrier holding my KX3 and whatever goes with it to make up a station so I can play radio away from the home in parks.

 I have installed antennas on the Jayco Sport 19ft. travel trailer.
 I modified a lamp stand/book shelf for the K-line, which I use in the trailer but it can also be positioned behind the driver's seat of the truck.
 I converted a microwave cabinet for home use which holds the K-line station.
-I'm building a magnetic loop to use in the apartment (no antennas allowed outside).
 See pictures elseware on this website.

 I'm addicted to ham radio.
 Ham Radio Forever!